barnhill/ComposePdfViewer/README.md

 Android Composable for Viewing PDFs

 This library provides an easy to consume Android Composable that will display PDFs.
 It caches pages generated from the renderer to prevent re-rendering of the pages for the adjacent pages in the PDF to facilitate performant scrolling pages.
-A default optional retriever for web hosted PDFs is provided and is compatible with HTTP 1.1, 2, and 3 (QUIC).
+A default optional retriever for web hosted PDFs is provided and uses OKHttp and is compatible with HTTP 1.1, 2.

 ## Add the dependency